 The Company had related party transactions with key management personnel in providing management and consulting services to the Company.
-Key management personnel are persons responsible for planning, directing and controlling the activities of an entity, and include the chief executive officer ("CEO"), president, chief financial officer ("CFO"), chief operating officer ("COO"), chief legal officer ("CLO") executive and non-executive directors.
+Key management personnel are persons responsible for planning, directing and controlling the activities of an entity, and include the chief executive officer ("CEO"), president, chief financial officer ("CFO"), chief operating officer ("COO"), executive and non-executive directors.